life4/textdistance/README.md

 ### Compression based

 Work in progress.
-Now all algorithms compare two strings as array of bits, not by chars.
+Now all algorithms compare two strings as array of bits.

 `NCD` - normalized compression distance.